 Hello angels!
 As a sufferer of multiple mental health illnesses, I have tried many coping mechanisms and distractions.
-I personally think that what works the best for me might not work in the same way for you, but in the chance that it does, I want to share with you how to make your own Self Soothe Box.
+I personally think that what works the best for me might not work in the same way for you, but in the chance that it does, I want to share with you how to make your own Self Care Box.

-A Self Soothe Box is something that I was uncertain of at first.
+A Self Care Box is something that I was uncertain of at first.
 It was described to me as a ‘safe place’ that contained things to help me cope with staying safe and positive.
 At the time I thought that nothing helped me so I would practically have an empty box.
-Though with time and as I thought more about it, there were a lot of things that had the potential to help me, and I learnt that I was worthy of helping myself and using this as a way of coping when I am feeling negatively.
+Though with time and as I thought more about it, there were a lot of things that had the potential to help me.
+I learnt that I was worthy of helping myself and using this as a way of coping when I am feeling negatively.

 Notes from a Friend or Family Member

-Mini Mindful Colouring Pad
+Mindful Colouring Pad

 Ribbon and Textiles